Priyanka-Dhanabal/MarvelManiaQuiz_PP2/README.md

-# MarvelManiaA
+# MarvelManiaa

 ![Responsive Image]()

-MarvelMania is a Marvel Studio-themed quiz website I decided to come up with as I love watching Marvel movies with my family and friends.
+MarvelManiaa is a Marvel Studio-themed quiz website I decided to come up with as I love watching Marvel movies with my family and friends.
 The user will be provided with a question along with four options, among which one option will be the correct answer.
 The user will be able to view the result at the end of the Quiz.
 ### - By Priyanka Dhanabal
-Live Website can be viewed [here]() <br>
+Live Website can be viewed [here](https://priyanka-dhanabal.github.io/MarvelManiaQuiz_PP2/) <br>
-You can check out my Repository [here]()
+You can check out my Repository [here](https://github.com/Priyanka-Dhanabal/MarvelManiaQuiz_PP2)
 ## Table of contents
  1. [ UX ](#ux)
 	- [Site Goal](#site-goal)